FidelityFramework/clef/README.md

 fsnative is a fork of Microsoft's [dotnet/fsharp](https://github.com/dotnet/fsharp) repository.
 We're grateful to the F# team and community for creating and maintaining an excellent compiler.

 Our modifications focus on type resolution, not syntax.
-F# code that parses with the standard compiler will parse identically with fsnative.
-The difference is in what the types *mean* — and that's exactly the point.
+We aspire to match F# code that parses with the standard compiler to also parse similarly with fsnative.
+There will be some differences of course, such as the lack of C# interop, and no nullability (we use option exclusively).
+So while we're not exactly looking for a 1:1 syntactic match, we want all of the norms and conventions to be present.

 We maintain the fork as a focused, surgical modification rather than a wholesale rewrite.
 The parsing, name resolution, and constraint solving machinery remains largely intact.
-What changes is the type universe those mechanisms operate against.
+What changes is the underlying type machinery those mechanisms operate against.

 ## Status